yungyuc/nsdhw_20au/proposal/abc225666/README.md

   - Build base architecture of project
 - Week 8 (11/2)
   - Implement `Map` class and `User` class
+  - Design how circles will move with specific argument, like speed, split size, eating threshold ...
 - Week 9 (11/9)
   - Implement function of calculating circle growth and movement
 - Week 10 (11/16)